imobanco/django-ufilter/README.rst

     example.com/listview/?id=5&title__contains=foo

-In addition to basic lookup types, Django URL Filter allows to use more sophisticated lookups such as ``in`` or ``year``.
+In addition to basic lookup types, Django UFilter allows to use more sophisticated lookups such as ``in`` or ``year``.
 For example::